open-feature/js-sdk/packages/react/README.md

 > I am using multiple `OpenFeatureProvider` contexts, but they are sharing the same provider or evaluation context.
 Why?

-The `OpenFeatureProvider` bides a `client` for to given scope, but the provider associated with that client is controlled by the `domain` parameter.
+The `OpenFeatureProvider` binds a `client` to all child components, but the provider associated with that client is controlled by the `domain` parameter.
 This is consistent with all OpenFeature SDKs.
 To scope a provider to a particular client (or set of clients) set the `domain` parameter on your `OpenFeatureProvider`: